bkesterbyld/maroon-potato/src/pages/index.md

           Aggregating disparate corporate and partner data to power new online experiences is slow and painful.
-Above provides a no code environment to get disparate data into one place, manipulate it and then distribute it to digital synced copies of it to stakeholders.
+Above provides a no code environment to get disparate data into one place, manipulate it and then distribute synced copies to stakeholders.
         content_align: left
         actions:
           - label: Learn More